aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 ﻿---
-title: Working with Content Control SDT
+title: Working with Content Control SDT – Aspose.Words for Python via .NET
+articleTitle: Working with Content Control SDT
+linktitle: Working with Content Control SDT
 description: "Using python you can embed customer-defined semantics as well as its behaviour and appearance into a document."
 type: docs
 weight: 60